rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 - The `cp=`cp -iv` - adds an interactive prompt if you are copying and the target already exists.
 - The `df=`df -h --exclude=squashfs' - runs the Disk File usage command, the `-h` puts the output into "human readable' format and the `--exclude=squashfs'` hides the squash files.

-As you can see, you have some homework to do if you want to be outstanding at the terminal.
+As you can see, there are many tools available to make you  outstanding at the terminal.

 ----------------------------------------------------------------